livegnik/2way-poc-design/README.md

 * **Application-scoped trust**: reputation lives in the shared graph but is interpreted per application, so a credential or score in one domain does not grant privileges anywhere else.
 * **Explicit delegation**: edges that convey authority must be recorded by both parties, include bounded capabilities, and can be revoked like any other mutation.
 * **Degree limits**: hop budgets prevent unsolicited fan-out.
 Nodes that never opted into a path toward an identity will never see its traffic.
-* **Cost mirrors intent**: forming real relationships requires work—introductions, shared history, mutual acceptance—making it expensive for attackers to scale beyond nuisance traffic.
+* **Cost mirrors intent**: forming real relationships requires work (introductions, shared history, mutual acceptance), making it expensive for attackers to scale beyond nuisance traffic.

 Attackers can still generate packets, but without anchors, recognized capabilities, and degree-limited paths, they cannot mutate state, borrow reputation, or force attention from unwilling nodes.